Are The Incline Village General Improvement District’s (“IVGID’s”) “Central Services” Cost Transfers What They Tell Us They Are?

 “Effective July 1, 2015, with its new fiscal and budget year, the District began utilizing Special Revenue, Capital Projects and Debt Service governmental fund accounting for (its) Community Services…and…Beach Fund(s), which have to date been accounted for as enterprise funds.
 The District has changed its approach to the pricing of services and in particular recognizes that the use of the facility fee to provide (financial) resources for capital expenditure and debt service (allegedly) cannot be displayed in a readily understandable fashion for its constituents” in enterprise funds.

 Conclusion: One can affix any label one wants to a subsidy.
-And one can come up with any formula one wants which produces the end result one seeks.
+And one can come up with any formula one wants to produce the end result one seeks.
 But at the end of the day, a subsidy is still a subsidy.
 And that’s what we have here.
-Okay.
-If not allocations for legitimate central services costs, exactly what kind of monetary exactments do these transfers represent?
-In our opinion, criminal!
-Because NRS 354.626(1) instructs that “any officer or employee of a local government who willfully violates NRS 354.470 to 354.626, inclusive, is guilty of a misdemeanor.”143 And now you know!
+And if not allocations for legitimate central services costs, exactly what kind of monetary exactments do these transfers represent?
+In our opinion, criminal ones!
+Because NRS 354.626(1) instructs that “any officer or employee of a local government who willfully violates NRS 354.470 to 354.626, inclusive, is guilty of a misdemeanor.”136 And now you know!

 We could go on-and-on.
 It’s everything, and everything that has absolutely nothing to do with providing necessary services to the District’s various enterprise departments.